christiansakai/doorstep/README.md

 # Doorstep

-A CLI to scrape [AngelList Software Engineering Jobs](https://angel.co/jobs)
+A CLI to scrape [AngelList](https://angel.co/jobs) companies that have Software Engineering vacancies.

 If you have `stack` installed, you can build using